julz08/recipe-generator-agentic-system/README.md

 # RecipeFindr | Your Real-time Kitchen Agent
-I've collaborated with 2 of my peers from MITES to create "RecipeFindr"!
+We present to you, "RecipeFindr"!
 This is an agentic model that takes a user's image of their ingredients and creates a couple of recipes for them to follow.
 This model uses Agno, Groq, and Spoonacular API.

 We used Agno as our framework as it allowed our agents to work together in a seemless process.
 We used Groq as it allowed us to access API calls for free.
 We used Spoonacular API as it provided a database with access to thousands of recipes and have functions to search for ingredients.